 and, of course, going on the racing horse merry-go-round.

 There are lots of food options at Cedar Point as well.
-Subway, Panda Express, Johnny Rockets and Chick-fil-a are some of the well known eateries.
+Subway, Panda Express, Johnny Rockets, and Chick-fil-a are some of the well-known eateries.
 In addition, there are kiosks and restaurants you can dine at.
-We induldged in some delicious pretzels.
+We indulged in some delicious pretzels.

 There are also some great shows at Cedar Point and even a fun Snoopy show.
 Quite honestly there is something for everyone at Cedar Point, whether you love coasters or just want to see a couple great shows Cedar Point is a great place to spend a day.

 Find Cedar Point online here.

 Ticket prices start at $44.99 online / $51.99 gate.

 Hours: 10 a.m. – 10 p.m. (hours change seasonally, check the site to confirm)

 Location: One Cedar Point Drive Sandusky, OH 44870